What is the Postbaccalaureate Program?

 No. A graduate degree is required to practice as an independent clinical professional in speech-language pathology or audiology, and to conduct research in the field.
 A master’s degree is required to practice as a speech-language pathologist.

-How do I become a speech-language pathologist (SLP) who is certified to practice as an independent clinical professional?
+How do I become a speech-language pathologist (SLP) or audiologist (AuD) who is certified to practice as an independent clinical professional?

 To become a certified SLP you need to: